analogdevicesinc/doctools/docs/ci.rst

 .. description::

-   Contiunous deployment pipeline and instructions to set up a self-hosted GitHub Actions runner using Podman or Docker and systemd without root.
+   Continuous deployment pipeline and instructions to set up a self-hosted GitHub Actions runner using Podman or Docker and systemd without root.

 .. _ci: